 So now that you re armed with greater knowledge on some of the leading compounds to avoid in personal care products, how do you find what is safe to use?
 There are a number of helpful resources and guides to consult (see below).
 And remember the Precautionary Principle…when in doubt, opt out!
-Taking care of your overall health will bring greater beauty and health to your skin, hair and nails than most products could ever impart!
+And another guide comes from an Ayurvedic physician I heard lecture (Vivek Shanbhag) counseled ‘If you wouldn’t want to put it in your mouth, don’t put it on your skin.’
+Remember that taking care of your overall health will bring greater beauty and health to your skin, hair and nails than most products could ever impart!

-Please check my blog again soon for more on reducing one’s exposure to harmful chemicals in food and beverages and for ways that you can assess your body burden and risk of toxicity.
+Click the following links to learn more about reducing exposure to harmful chemicals in food and beverages and ways that you can assess your body burden and risk of toxicity and reducing toxin exposure in your home.
 If you aren’t on my email list, sign up to be emailed once the next blog post is ready and to receive future posts and news.
 If you know of others who might benefit from this information, please forward it on to them.
 Thanks for reading!

 For a handy pocket guide or app on The Dirty Dozen – Cosmetic Chemicals to Avoid, click here.